logdash-io/go-sdk/README.md

     // to set absolute value
     metrics.Set("users", 0)

-    // to modify existing metric
+    // or increment / decrement by
     metrics.Mutate("users", 1)
 ```